madmattp/Bayer-Dithering/README.md

 - ```-d, --downscale```: Downscales the image by a factor before dithering (default: 2).
 - ```-t, --threads```: Specifies the number of threads for processing (default: 1).

+⚠️ Note: When processing videos, the output format must be .avi to ensure compatibility with the rawvideo codec used for lossless output.
+Other formats (e.g., .mp4) may fail to play correctly in common players due to unsupported encoding profiles.

 ### Recommended Settings
 For more visually pleasing results before applying dithering, it is recommended to use the following settings: